 The Judicial Branch

 The state judges are elected by the citizens rather than being appointed.
-They also run for their office as members of a political party.
+Since April 2023, West Virginia's state judges are elected through non-partisan elections.
 The duties of the judicial branch include:

 Rather than being appointed, West Virginia's state judges run for office as a member of a political party and are elected by the citizens.